-The first session of the DHH series invited NTID DHH women participants to develop an agenda for future events.
+In 2013, the Deaf and Hard of Hearing (DHH) series invited NTID DHH women participants to develop an agenda for future events.
 Examples of DHH Connectivity series offerings include discussions with hearing and DHH guests regarding barriers to advancement and strategies for achieving career goals, a panel of experts discussing how to develop proposals for external funding, a meeting with the NTID Dean, and advice regarding building international networks and partnerships.
 Sessions take a range of formats including on campus events and teleconference events using the NTID CISCO teleconference system.
 This is an important feature of the series since the population of DHH women academics and professionals is relatively small and often are located fart from RIT; teleconferencing allows DHH NTID women faculty to interact with colleagues nationally and internationally.
 A subset of the participants in the career goal sessions decided to work on individualized career planning through collaborative meetings.

 Another participant submitted a competitive internal proposal for bringing an internationally known DHH woman to campus; the proposal was funded through a Connect Grant offered through an ADVANCE initiative and as a result Dr. Liisa Kauppenin (recipient of the 2013 United Nations Human Rights Award and former president of the World Federation of the Deaf) presented in both an open session to the university and in special session to DHH women.